stpica/Personal-Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Fellow @ Bank of Italy
+role: Advisor @ Bank of Italy

 # Organizations/Affiliations to show in About widget
 # organizations: